sid620/CC-Assignment-1/readMe.md

                2. ClassName -`GetPhraseLines`
                3. InputDirectory - Directory containing the database files
                4. Output Directory - This directory is created by the code.
 A file is generated named as "part-r-00000" among other files which has the word and the filenumbers,lineNumbers, positionNumbers and words ALONG WITH THE TEXT for that line
-               5. PositionString (args[2]) - This contains the position string for the phrase obtained from the previous file.
-The server will read the file generated in previous step in a single String.
-All the TAB('\t') characters have to explicitly changed to two separate characters '\\' and 't'.
-This is because we cannot pass escape characters directly as an argument to a java file.
-Similarly all the NEWLINE characters needs to be changed to two characters '\\' and 'n'.
-The java code then finds occurence of the substring "\t" and replaces these two characters backslash and letter t to a TAB again.
-Similarly the NEWLINE character is replaced.
+               5. SearchPhrase File Path (args[2]) - This is the path to the directory that contains the output of the previous map reduce job.
          2. Positive Value For files
              1. Jar File - `PositiveValue.jar`
              2. ClassName - `PositiveValue`
              3. InputDirectory - Directory containing the index file
              4. Output Directory - This directory is created by the code.
 A file is generated named as "part-r-00000" among other files which has the entries of the form {fileName}TAB{PositiveValueForThatFile} (PositiveValue denotes the number of positive words found in that file)
-             5. PositiveWords (args[2]) - Space Separated Single String with all the positive words
+             5. PositiveWordsFile Job (args[2]) - This is the path to the postiveWords.csv file given as a part of this assignement
    ***
    3. Spark Service\
    For the spark implementation, we have a separate java class for each function i.e